 Upon the termination of FMLA leave, employees shall be restored to their same or similar position.
-Before reinstatement, an employee taking leave for (d) above must present a certification from a health care provider that the employee is medically able to return to work.
+Before reinstatement, an employee taking leave for an employee's own serious health condition that renders the employee unable to perform the functions of their position must present a certification from a health care provider that the employee is medically able to return to work.